Vikas-1205/full-stack-food-ordering/README.md

 - Improved database queries for more efficient data processing with MongoDB.
 - Implemented the "Order Customization" feature, allowing users to personalize their orders.

-## How to Use?

-1. Clone the project: `git clone https://github.com/your_username/food-ordering-project.git`
-2. Install the necessary dependencies: `npm install`
-3. Start the project: `npm run dev`
-4. View the project in your browser at `http://localhost:3000`.

 ## Project Screenshot